nimbleltd/docs/README.md

 ## Introduction

-Backlift wants to make building websites easier, faster and more creative.
-We hope it will be useful for:
+Backlift wants to make building and deploying websites easier, faster and more creative.

+Backlift's server, templates and helper libraries support:

+* **Asynchronous updates:** Build apps that respond immediately to user actions while data is sent the the server in the background.
+* **API discovery:** Backlift will let you persist data without specifying the API up front.
+If you follow standard RESTful conventions, backlift will accept whatever data you throw at it.
+* **Familiar libraries:** Backlift currently works with [Backbone.js](http://backbonejs.org).
+We plan to integrate other javascript MVC libraries in the future.

+Backlift's goals are to facilitate:

 * rapid user experience prototyping,
 * learning to write front-end javascript code, and eventually,
-* building production websites used by millions.
+* deploying production websites used by millions.

 Please visit [backlift.com](https://www.backlift.com) to access your backlift account.